buchauer-lab/Sc_data_visualization_app/README.md

 ## Contribution :
 Code contribution is welcomed especially if you know how to code the download buttons.
 I couldn’t figure out how to do it.
 Shiny documentation is available about download buttons (https://shiny.posit.co/py/api/core/ui.download_button.html#shiny.ui.download_button ).

+Purpose of Download buttons :
+"Download table of downregulated genes" : " table in CSV format should be downloadable when the button is clicked.
+It contains the name, fold change value, and p-value of all the genes that appear in blue on the chart.

+"Download table of upregulated genes" : " table in CSV format should be downloadable when the button is clicked.
+It contains the name, fold change value, and p-value of all the genes that appear in red on the chart.

 ## License

 Scanpy :